siash1/be-1percent-better/Logs.md

 - **5 September 2023:** - connected MERN stack and learning MongoDB/atlas
 - **6 September 2023:** - setup mongo atlas, connected front-end and back-end
 - **7 September 2023:** - learned to connect mongodb and backend and fetch data from MongoDB
+- **8 September 2023:** - connected mongo and frontend and fetched the data from mongo